CraCaNN/AEL/README.md

 AEL will log a datapoint roughly every 10 seconds.
 However, due to the way I have programmed this it will vary (around 1 second over a minute) but timestamps are next to each logged datapoint.

 Time is found using NTP through a WiFi connection.
-WiFi can be configured through arduino_secrets.h.
+WiFi can be configured through wifiDetails.h.

 AEL can also be accessed though a browser by going to the device IP address.